GeorgeEliWilliams/GeorgeEliWilliams/README.md

 Data Scientist and Machine Learning Engineer
 --------------------------
+Hello!
+I'm George Williams, a versatile professional with a robust background in Biomedical Engineering, complemented by my expertise in Data Science, Data Analytics, Machine Learning, Artificial Intelligence, and Cloud Engineering.
 I am a data scientist with a background in engineering.
 I build projects projects here that help develop my machine learning and data science skills.

 *   🌍  I'm based in Accra,Ghana